Spinning wheel: Function

 The basic spinning of yarn involves taking a clump of fibres and teasing a bit of them out, then twisting it into a basic string shape.
 The spinner continues pulling and twisting the yarn in this manner to make it longer and longer while also controlling the thickness.
-Thousands of years ago, people began doing this onto a stick, called a spindle, which was a very lengthy process.
+Thousands of years ago, people began using a weighted stick, called a spindle, to speed up the process of spinning by twisting it quickly between the fingers and allowing it to carry the momentum of the twist.

-The actual wheel part of a spinning wheel does not take the place of the spindle; instead, it automates the twisting process, allowing one to "twist" the thread without having to constantly do so manually, and also the size of the wheel lets one more finely control the amount of twist.
-The thread still ends up on a spindle, just as it did before the invention of the wheel.
+The spinning wheel automates the twisting process, increasing the speed of yarn production and improving the quality of the finished product due to more consistent twist speed.
+The larger wheel now drives the spindle, rather than the spindle being twisted by hand.

 The wheel itself was originally free-moving, spun by a hand or foot reaching out and turning it directly.
-Eventually, simple mechanisms were created that let a person simply push at a pedal and keep the wheel turning at an even more constant rate.
+Eventually, simple mechanisms were added that let the spinner push a pedal, called a treadle, to keep the wheel turning at a more constant rate.
 This mechanism was the main source of technological progress for the spinning wheel before the 18th century.